Having Good Days in the Midst of Evil Days Scott Pauley

-One of the great privileges of serving at Crown College through the years has been the opportunity to hear so many wonderful Bible messages.
-Pastor Sexton brings faithful preachers to the college chapel hour each week.
-Today our friend, Dr. Dan Reed, brought one of the most encouraging messages I have ever heard.
+One of the great privileges of serving at Crown College through the years was the opportunity to hear so many wonderful Bible messages.
+Pastor Sexton brought faithful preachers to the college chapel hour each week.
+I recall when my friend, Dr. Dan Reed, brought one of the most encouraging messages I have ever heard.

 He spoke on the subject of enjoying the journey from 1 Peter 3.
 God gives a prescription for those “that will love life, and see good days” (v.
 10).
 For the record, I am one of those!
 I would encourage you to spend a little time meditating on this powerful passage and to apply God’s instructions.

-1. The escapist.
-Much of our world falls in this category.
+Much of our world falls into this category.
 They live for “Friday” and survive only by thinking about a coming vacation.
 Perhaps they find some fleshly pursuit or hobby to serve as a distraction.
 This is all they know to do…find some way to escape.

 I am happy for every reminder that the Lord is on His throne and I am in His hand.
 Dr. Reed deals with difficult health needs every day but he is very obviously a happy Christian.
 May God help us all to know His joy in these trying times.
 Love life.
 See good days.
 Enjoy the journey.